stormpath/stormpath.github.io/source/java/product-guide/index.markdown

     accountCreationPolicy.setWelcomeEmailStatus(EmailStatus.ENABLED)
         .setVerificationEmailStatus(EmailStatus.ENABLED)
-        .setVerificationSuccessEmailStatus();
+        .setVerificationSuccessEmailStatus(EmailStatus.ENABLED);
     accountCreationPolicy.save();

 <a class="anchor" name="modify-account-creation-email-templates"></a>
 #### Modify the Email Templates Used for Verification and Welcome Emails

 To modify the emails that get sent during the email verification and registration, let's take a look at the email templates for the account creation policy.
 Email templates in Stormpath have common properties that can be modified to change the appearance of the emails.
-The properties below apply to both email templates that reside in the account creation policy (verificationEmailTemplates, verificationSuccessEmailTemplates, and welcomeEmailTemplates).
+The properties below apply to all of the email templates that reside in the account creation policy (verificationEmailTemplates, verificationSuccessEmailTemplates, and welcomeEmailTemplates).

 **Resource Attribute for Email Templates**